 Explained: Scope 1, 2 & 3 emissions

 According to the leading GHG Protocol corporate standard, a company's greenhouse gas emissions are classified into three scopes.
-Scope 1 and 2 are mandatory to report, whereas scope 3 is voluntary and the hardest to monitor.
-However, companies succeeding in reporting all three scopes will gain a sustainable competitive advantage.
+Scope 1 and 2 are mandatory to report, whereas scope 3 is voluntary in some cases and is the hardest to monitor.
+However, companies succeeding in reporting all three scopes (for example by leveraging carbon accounting software) will gain a sustainable competitive advantage.

 Scope 1: direct emissions